Engineering-Research-and-Development/dsp-true-connector/doc/edc-integration/README.md

 }
 ```

 The permission must be an empty array.
-If the array would have 1 Permission EDC will send a single Object not an Array of one (we support only array).
+If the array would have 1 Permission EDC will send a single Object, not an Array of one (we support only array).

 Finally, send the Verify negotiation request as is.